Skip to content

 • To provide a forum for law enforcement, health care institutions, service providers, schools, and community coalitions to share best practices in prevention and education

-In 2020, The Hampden County Sheriff’s Department received funding from the Department of Justice; the Comprehensive Opioid, Stimulant, and Substance Abuse Site-based Program (COSSAP) Grant.
+In 2020, The Hampden County Sheriff’s Office received funding from the Department of Justice; the Comprehensive Opioid, Stimulant, and Substance Abuse Site-based Program (COSSAP) Grant.
 With this funding, the Rapid Response and Connection Team was developed.
 The Rapid Response and Connection Team consists of a Program Coordinator, Sheriff’s Deputies, and a Recovery Coach.
 The Rapid Response and Connection Team provides community outreach to individuals in Hampden County within 24-72 hours post an overdose occurrence and to those who are at-risk.
 The Rapid Response and Connection Team utilizes the Critical Incident Management System (CIMS) to track real-time overdose data throughout Hampden County.

 During community outreach, The Rapid Response and Connection Team connects individuals to immediate services, case-management, follow-up and meets individuals where they are currently at.
 The Rapid Response and Connection Team provides support and treatment resources as well as harm reduction tools such as Narcan.
 Team members provide resource packets to individuals and family/friends.
 These resource packets contain information on MOUD, Detox/CSS/TSS, Recovery Centers, Great Samaritan Law, and more.